bntmzu/Python-SDK-for-Offers-API/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Support

-For issues and questions:
-- Create an issue on GitHub
+- **GitHub Issues**: Create an issue for bugs or feature requests
-- Check the documentation
+- **Documentation**: Check the examples and API reference
-- Review the test examples
+- **Tests**: Review test files for usage examples